Skip Navigation Links

 Art.
 1551.
 Pretrial and scheduling conference; order

-(2) The necessity or desirability of amendments to the pleadings.
+(3) The necessity or desirability of, and the deadline for filing, any amendments to the pleadings.

-(5) Limitations or restrictions on or regulation of the use of expert testimony under Louisiana Code of Evidence Article 702.
+(6) Limitations or restrictions on or regulation of the use of expert testimony pursuant to Code of Evidence Article 702.

-(7) Any issues relating to claims of privilege or protection of trial preparation material, and whether the court should include agreements between counsel relating to such issues in an order.
+(8) Any issues relating to claims of privilege or protection of trial preparation material, and whether the court should include agreements between counsel relating to those issues in an order.

-(10) Such other matters as may aid in the disposition of the action.
+(11) Other matters that may aid in the disposition of the action.

-B. The court shall render an order which recites the action taken at the conference, the amendments allowed to the pleadings, and the agreements made by the parties as to any of the matters considered, and which limits the issues for trial to those not disposed of by admissions or agreements of counsel.
-Such order controls the subsequent course of the action, unless modified at the trial to prevent manifest injustice.
+B. The court shall render an order that recites the action taken at the conference pursuant to Paragraph A of this Article.
+The order shall control the subsequent course of the action, unless modified by the court to prevent manifest injustice.

-D. If a suit has been pending for more than one year since the date of filing of the original petition and no trial date has been assigned, upon motion of any party, the court shall set the matter for conference for the purpose of resolving all matters subject to the provisions of this Article, including the scheduling of discovery, assignment for trial, and any other matters that will expedite the resolution of the suit.
-The conference may be conducted in chambers, by telephone, or by video teleconference.
+D. If a suit has been pending for more than one year since the date of service of the original petition on all defendants and no trial date has been assigned, upon motion of any party, the court shall set the matter for conference for the purpose of resolving all matters subject to the provisions of this Article, including the scheduling of discovery, assignment for trial, and any other matters that will expedite the resolution of the suit.

 If you experience any technical difficulties navigating this website, click here to contact the webmaster.